RobinNagpal/dodao-ui/academy-ui/README.md

 ## Code setup

-1. Copy .env.example file and name it as .env
-   Populate the environment variables.
-For some env variables you can add dummy strings like somesecret.
+1. Duplicate `.env.example` file and name it as `.env` and populate the environment variables.
+For some `.env` variables you can add dummy strings like `somesecret`.

-For example for the below env variables add some dummy values
+For example for the below `.env` variables add some dummy values

 ```
 DISCORD_CLIENT_ID=